Vaisman solvmanifolds and relations with other geometric structures: Introduction

 is K\"ahler.
 These manifolds are a natural generalization of the class of K\"ahler manifolds, and they have been much studied by many authors since the work of I. Vaisman in the '70s (see for instance \cite{DO, GMO, O,V4}).

-An equivalent characterization of an LCK manifold can be given in terms of the fundamental form $\omega$, which is defined by $\omega(X,Y)=g(JX,Y)$, for all $X,Y \in \mathfrak{X}(M)$.
+An equivalent characterization of an LCK manifold can be given in terms of the fundamental form $\omega$.
 Indeed, a Hermitian manifold $(M,J,g)$ is LCK if and only if there exists a closed $1$-form $\theta$ globally defined on $M$ such that

 This closed $1$-form $\theta$ is called the \textit{Lee form} (see \cite{L}).
 Furthermore, the Lee form $\theta$ is uniquely determined by the following formula: